andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 My more controversial take is to avoid UUIDs in general, but I understand there are some legitimate scenarios where there aren't practical alternatives.

-As a database enthusiast, I also wanted to have an articulated position on this classic "Integer v.
+As a database enthusiast, I wanted to have an articulated position on this classic "Integer v.
 UUID" debate.

+Among databases folks, debating these alternatives may be tired and clich√©d.
+However, from my consulting work, I can say that I'm working on databases with UUID v4 as the primary key in 2024 and 2025, and seeing the issues discussed in this post.

 Let's dig in.